World Institute for Nuclear Security: Evaluation

 WINS offers a variety of evaluation services and tools.
-For example, all International Best Practice Guides include practical self-assessment questionnaires directed at such stakeholders as the board, executive management, security directors and regulators.
-They also include a Security Management Maturity Scale consisting of five different levels of organisational achievement for security.
+For example, all international best practice guides include practical self-assessment questionnaires directed at such stakeholders as the board, executive management, security directors and regulators.
+They also include a security management maturity scale consisting of five different levels of organisational achievement for security.
 When stakeholders benchmark where they fall on this scale, they are able to identify possible gaps in their security infrastructure and provide a starting point for improvement.

 Upon request, WINS carries out employee surveys and conducts peer reviews on security culture.
 The organisation is currently collaborating with the World Association of Nuclear Operators (WANO) to learn more about their approach to peer review in nuclear safety and operations.
 The goal is to identify best practices that could be applied to corporate review of security management, assess security culture, and help organisations identify areas where management attention is needed.

-Gender Champions Programme

-WINS is committed to gender parity in relation to the hiring, promotion and recognition of women in the field of nuclear security.
-It seeks to ensure gender mainstreaming, whose goal is to increase the representation of women as subject matter experts, trainers and leaders in nuclear security at the programme level.
-Unfortunately, women are under-represented in the nuclear security field.
-In fact, WINS currently assesses the level of women's participation in nuclear security at around 20%.
-This figure is consistent with the level of female participation in the WINS Academy as well as with the number of certified nuclear security professionals who have graduated from WINS programmes.

-The organisation launched a Gender Champions Programme that includes: